 The larger size means these are much stronger cones.

 The 15cm² compression cone is very similar to the 10cm² compression cone except larger.
 The subtraction cone has the sleeve friction and tip resistance measured together on the same piece of steel.
 This means the shaft diameter at the strain gauges is larger than the compression cone and is therefore stronger.

 Sleeve friction is calculated by subtracting the tip resistance from the total resistance, hence the name.
 This results in theoretically less accuracy, but real world results show very good comparisons to compression cone data.

-10 cm² 10 kN high-sensitivity compression piezocone
+10 cm² 10 kN or 25kN high-sensitivity compression piezocones

-For testing in extremely soft soils.
+For testing in soft soils.

 100 cm² T-Bar compression cone

 Similar to the high-sensitivity cone in that it provides qc to 10 times the resolution of a standard 10 cm² cone.

 The cone body is the same, but a T-shaped tip is installed which has a projected area of 100 cm².

 Can only be used in very soft soils.